scotteau/servian-tech-challenge-devops/readme.md

 - Create tests for terraform modules
 - Migrate makefile logic to CI/CD pipeline
 - Move state to a remote backend
+- Map a domain to load balancer dns name in route53 & enable HTTPS for connection